ctcl-bregis/ctclsite-rust/config/projects/content/mediacow.md

 This document covers general information about the MediaCow series of mobile hardware projects.

 ## Origin of the name
 The name "MediaCow" was first used in presumably November 2018 to describe a mobile portable media player device.
-Other ideas for the name were "MediaBarn" and "Digital Media Locker Portable (DMLP)".
+The name evolved from "MediaBarn" after being originally named "Digital Media Locker Portable (DMLP)".

 The name and theme of MediaCow is mostly inspired by my early childhood where I was still in Central New York within the Syracuse and Oneida areas.
 Cows were a common theme due to the dairy industry.
 A local business, Byrne Dairy had role in the theming of the device due to its prevalence in my early childhood.
+The "Media" part of the name had some inspiration from MediaTek.

 The design of the first device that used solid wood boards from 2018 to 2019 is likely inspired by a dream or part of a movie that I saw when I was between two (2006) and six years (2010) old where there was this device with the case made out of solid boards and nails and there was a picture of a pasture with Holstein cattle on screen.